Raiders of Sunset Pass

 Raiders of Sunset Pass is a 1943 American Western film directed by John English with a screenplay by John K. Butler.

 Plot

 In Texas during World War II, most of the able-bodied men of military age are away fighting for the United States.
 A gang of cattle rustlers, led by Henry Judson and Lefty Lewis, decide to take advantage of the situation by stealing from rancher Dad Mathews and other cattle farmers.
-Texas Ranger Johnny Revere and his sidekick Frog Millhouse arrive to handel the situation.
+Texas Ranger Johnny Revere and his sidekick Frog Millhouse arrive to handle the situation.
 With some help from Mathews' daughter, Betty, they manage to win in the end.